South Carolina Section 8 Housing

 Section 8 housing provides rental assistance to eligible low-income families, seniors, and individuals with disabilities.
 The amount of rent that Section 8 will pay in South Carolina is based on the Fair Market Rent (FMR) for the area in which the rental property is located.

-It's important to note that while Section 8 housing can be a valuable resource for low-income families, the amount of rental assistance provided is subject to annual appropriations from Congress, which means that funding levels can vary from year to year.
+While Section 8 housing can be a valuable resource for low-income families, the amount of rental assistance provided is subject to annual appropriations from Congress, which means that funding levels can vary from year to year.
 Additionally, the amount of rental assistance provided may be impacted by changes in the family's income or household size.

 Income Limits for Section 8 Housing in South Carolina